It is important as part of your personal development journey to invest in others because at a certain point, it has to be about more than just you.

 We’re tribal people, so spending time building relationships leads to greater fulfillment.
 That’s why I’ve decided to create a habit of reaching out to people every day.

-As part of my BMP routine, I pick someone to recognize every single day.
+As part of my morning routine, I pick someone to recognize every single day.
 I got the idea from someone in my Mastermind group.
 They handwrite a note to someone each day.
 That didn’t seem sustainable for me, so I decided to come up with something I could do during my morning routine and be more likely to stick with.

 How I Recognize Someone Each Day

 The habit I’ve created is fairly simple and only takes a couple of minutes.
 I choose someone in my life and reach out to them with a few words of encouragement.

 I may tell them that something they did was really helpful or important.
 It just depends on what they did.

 Maybe I will give them a few words of encouragement if I know they are going through a hard time.
 It could be as simple as telling them I believe in them, or just saying hi to let them know I’m thinking about them.

 What I say will really depend on the situation and who I’m addressing.
 And it only takes a minute to send an email or text…so it’s something you can start and stick with.